Jay-Patel-257/Qhack-2022/README.md

 ## References
 * https://arxiv.org/pdf/1810.09434.pdf
 * https://pubchem.ncbi.nlm.nih.gov/1
-> We also want to submit [SSVQE.ipynb](./SSVQE.ipynb) file for Pennylane Community Tutorials.
-We will apply for it in near time.
+> [SSVQE.ipynb](./SSVQE.ipynb) has been approved for pennylane community tutorials and will soon be published.